Quantum-impurity sensing of altermagnetic order

-\textit{Relaxation rate and contrast -- }The response function $\chi_\parallel$ in Eq.~\eqref{eq:fullrespfunc} is anisotropic in $k$-space and includes the dependence $k^4$.
-As a consequence, the dependence of the relaxation rate on the NV-sample distance $d$ and on the relative orientation $\{\Phi\}$ for ALMs is different than that of conventional magnets.
+\textit{Relaxation rate and contrast -- }The response function $\chi_\parallel$ in Eq.~\eqref{eq:fullrespfunc} is anisotropic in $k$-space.
+As a consequence, the dependence of the relaxation rate on the relative orientation $(\theta,\varphi)$ at a given distance $d$ is different for ALMs when compared with conventional magnets.
 To better highlight this feature, we find it useful to define the relaxation contrast

 which depends on the maximum and the minimum of the relaxation rate over a set of relative orientations at a given QI-sample distance.
 For an AFM, the spin diffusion susceptibility is isotropic, and, as a result of that Eq.~\eqref{eq:contrast} will be independent of the distance $d$, while ALM exhibit a non-trivial dependence of the contrast with the QI-sample distance.
 To further analyze the contrast and the QI relaxation, we take the DC limit ($\omega \to 0$)\footnote{This approximation requires that $\omega \ll D_1 l_0/d^2$.
 We nevertheless emphasize that the plots shown in the paper are for a finite $\omega = 1/\tau_s$.}, which should be valid for a NV operating in the GHz regime.